 Agritourism

 Agritourism describes a tourism opportunity built into a working agricultural operation.
-Visitors often learn about and take part in activities on a farm or ranch during a visit, which enhances their experience; in turn, visitors’ lodging and/or participation in events offers additional income for the agricultural producer.
+Visitors often learn about and take part in activities on a farm or ranch during a visit, which enhances their experience.
+In turn, visitors’ lodging and/or participation in events offers additional income for the agricultural producer.
 Earning a certificate in agritourism provides a cutting-edge option for students looking to enter the agricultural industry, or those looking to increase the viability of their family operation.

 The certificate combines elements of agricultural business, technology, hospitality, and event planning to give you all the tools you need to build and operate an agritourism enterprise.
 As a student here, you will have the opportunity to learn from local agritourism businesses and experienced faculty as you explore ideas from across the nation.